johnboiles/JBKinectHacks/README.md

 AFAIK there's not an elegant way to get xcode to use the standard /usr/include and /usr/lib paths.
 For my installation I ran the following commands:

-sudo ln -s /usr/lib/libOpenNI.dylib /Developer/SDKs/MacOSX10.6.sdk/usr/lib/libOpenNI.dylib
+<pre>sudo ln -s /usr/lib/libOpenNI.dylib /Developer/SDKs/MacOSX10.6.sdk/usr/lib/libOpenNI.dylib</pre>

-sudo ln -s /usr/include/ni /Developer/SDKs/MacOSX10.6.sdk/usr/include/ni
+<pre>sudo ln -s /usr/include/ni /Developer/SDKs/MacOSX10.6.sdk/usr/include/ni</pre>

 Note that the binaries expect a file named SamplesConfig.xml to be in the present working directory when they are run.

 To Install OpenNI for Mac
 -------------------------
-# Get OpenNI
+1. Get OpenNI

-git clone git://github.com/OpenNI/OpenNI.git
+<pre>git clone git://github.com/OpenNI/OpenNI.git</pre>

-# Switch to unstable branch (only unstable supports osx atm)
+2. Switch to unstable branch (only unstable supports osx atm)

-git checkout unstable
+<pre>git checkout unstable</pre>

-# Follow the installation instructions in the Readme (they're pretty good)
+3. Follow the installation instructions in the Readme (they're pretty good)

-# Get the unstable forked version of the PrimeSense/Sensor module working
+4. Get the unstable forked version of the PrimeSense/Sensor module working

-git clone git://github.com/ros-pkg-git/Sensor.git
+<pre>git clone git://github.com/ros-pkg-git/Sensor.git</pre>

-# Follow the installation instructions in the Readme (they're also pretty good)
+5. Follow the installation instructions in the Readme (they're also pretty good)

-# Get the PrimeSense NITE binaries here:
+6. Get the PrimeSense NITE binaries here: http://www.openni.org/component/search/?searchword=nite&ordering=&searchphrase=all
-http://www.openni.org/component/search/?searchword=nite&ordering=&searchphrase=all

-# Run the install script included with the NITE binaries
+7. Run the install script included with the NITE binaries

-sudo ./install.sh
+<pre>sudo ./install.sh</pre>

-# Use License code
+8. Use License code

-0KOIk2JeIBYClPWVnMoRKn5cdY4=
+<pre>0KOIk2JeIBYClPWVnMoRKn5cdY4=</pre>